alexelash/personal-website/_pages/resume.md

           - UX on the graph-based portion of our new cybersecurity software which required directly interfacing with UK-based colleagues, designing wireframes and high-fidelities alongside developers, and documenting features in Confluence for QA and those outside of the scrum team.
           - Improving the UI/UX of a pre-existing e-Discovery web application.
           - Providing visual quality assurance throughout sprints where needed.
-      - title: Designer and Web Developer
+      - title: Designer & Web Developer
         company: Dyad Communications
         url: http://www.dyadcom.com/
         dates: Sept 2013 - Jan 2016